 As Flash and Shockwave content became popular, the criminals examined these plugins and software, determining vulnerabilities, and exploited Flash Player.
 The successful operation causes a system crash or allows a criminal to get control of the affected system.
 Which expect data losses to occur.
 The criminals also continue to investigate the more popular plugins and protocols for vulnerabilities.

 Search engines assign page ranking and present important results based on users’ search queries.
 Depending on the site content, it may show higher or lower in the search result list.
 Search Engine Optimization (SEO), is used to improve the ranking of a website in search engines.

 Many legitimate organizations and companies are working for optimizing websites to better ranking on search engines, the SEO poisoning is a technique that uses cybercriminals to make a malicious website appear higher in search results.

 The goal of SEO poisoning is to redirect more traffic to malicious websites.
 The malicious sites do different harmful activities, for example, malware hosting, and social engineering.

-For example, a browser redirects the victim’s homepage to the hijacker’s search page, then the hijacker redirects victim searches to links the hijacker wants the victim to visit.
+For example, a browser redirects the victim’s homepage to the hijacker’s search page, then the hijacker redirects the victim search to links the hijacker wants the victim to visit.
 The hijacker also causes slow loading because of installing multiple toolbars in the browsers.
-The hijacker also displays multiple pop-up advertisements without the users’ permissions.
+The hijacker also displays multiple pop-up advertisements without the users’ permission.

 Defending Against Email and Browser Attacks